Samsung/tizen-docs/docs/application/web/guides/security/libteec-w.md

 - Tizen 4.0 and Higher for Wearable
 - Tizen 4.0 and Higher for TV

 You can create secure communications by executing your application in a trusted execution environment (TEE), and communicating with other applications within that environment.
-To implement TEE communication, you can use the LibTeec API, which is based on the GlobalPlatform® [TEE Client API](https://www.globalplatform.org/specificationsdevice.asp).
+To implement TEE communication, you can use the LibTeec API, which is based on the GlobalPlatform&reg; [TEE Client API](https://www.globalplatform.org/specificationsdevice.asp).

 You can run applications in 2 environments: a rich environment (like Linux) with client applications (CA) and a secure environment with trusted applications (TA).